-In this regard, brand building is often combined with Search Engine Optimisation (SEO), as SEO is something which can bring the brand into the public eye with more regularity.
+In this regard, brand building is often combined with Search Engine Optimisation (SEO).
+SEO can bring the brand into the public eye with more regularity.
 Ultimately, the goal in branding is to create something which is unique and eye-catching, and which will serve its purpose in bringing the idea of the company to people’s minds at the appropriate moment.
 The problem with an expanding digital world is that the brand has to change to better fit with it, while at the same time maintaining cohesion with what came before.

 Site as brand representation

-A good brand visibility strategy is one which recognizes that websites have to be much more than simply well-designed and suited for the purposes of the business running them – they need to accurately represent the brand as well.
-In creating a website, particularly if your business and brand had existed beforehand, you need to ensure that the chosen designs and colors (among other things) work towards promoting that brand with a minimum of dissonance between sources.
+A good brand visibility strategy is one which recognizes that websites have to be much more than simply well-designed and suited for the purposes of the business running them .
+They need to accurately represent the brand as well.
+In creating a website you need to ensure that brand parameters always remain constant.

-Brand identity is possibly best described as a means of showing visitors and customers what the virtues and ideologies of the business are.
+Brand identity is how you show visitors and customers what the virtues and ideologies of the business are.
 A design which stretches across all the forms of marketing used by the company is one way of doing that.
 To use examples from popular sites, Wikipedia is a site which is completely black and white, except for the pictures, as befits a site which is an encyclopedia.
 Other sites, which are not information-focused, are more colorful.

 Link building always matters

-Link building is something which is simpler than most people would imagine when they first get into the business of online brand building – it can quite easily be reduced to a two-step process:
+Link building is simpler than most people would imagine when they first get into it.
+You can reduce it to a two-step process:

 - Find something that you want to link to, be it a website, social media feed, or blog.